 They have a wide toe box that leaves a proper area for your toes to align in a proper tripod.
 The upper is constructed from the regular breathable mesh with a velcro strap in the midfoot region.

-To enhance stability even more; these shoes have a TPU plastic frame surrounding the heel area, a feature the Inov-8 call External Heel Cage.
+To enhance stability, even more, these shoes have a TPU plastic frame surrounding the heel area, a feature Inov-8 calls External Heel Cage.